โ† Back to Blog

 "Read this code and explain what it's doing section by section.
 Assume I wrote it 6 months ago and forgot the context.
 Point out anything that looks unnecessarily complicated or weird."

-The "6 months ago" framing is a bit silly but it works โ€” it tells Claude not to assume I know things and to explain the non-obvious parts.
-The "unnecessarily complicated" line gets you a light code review instead of just a summary.
+The "6 months ago" framing sounds silly but it works โ€” it tells Claude not to assume I know the non-obvious parts and to explain them.
+The "unnecessarily complicated" line gets you a light code review alongside the explanation instead of just a summary.

 04Refactoring without breaking behaviour